What will the program deliver?

 The $100 million Gig State project is currently going through a two-stage open tender process to deliver improved internet speed, prices and service quality in the target locations Wagga Wagga, Parkes, Dubbo and a corridor west to Cobar.

-A RFT process is also now underway to deliver network infrastructure to the communities of Wamboin, Bywong and Sutton.
+A RFT process to deliver network infrastructure to the communities of Wamboin, Bywong and Sutton recently closed.

 Farms of the Future pilot